InfoSecInnovations/project-fantastic/README.md

 - [Getting Started With The Server](server/src/help/starting_server.md)
 - [Client Help](server/src/help/index.md)

+**PLEASE NOTE: a lot of the documentation is out of date because the project is still changing a lot, we're trying to keep this README relevant, but there's no guarantee regarding the other docs until the project is a bit more stable.**

 ## Contributing

 If you wish to propose modifications to the project, please create a branch or fork to work on the proposed changes and submit a pull request when you're ready.
 We don't want unapproved changes to master, thanks!